On the best approximation by finite Gaussian mixtures: Applications and extensions

 \subsection{Convergence rates of nonparametric maximum likelihood estimator}

 Given a sample of $n$ independent observations $X=(X_1,\ldots,X_n)$, where $X_i\iiddistr f_{P^\star}$, the nonparametric maximum likelihood estimator (NPMLE) is defined as \cite{KW56}

 where the optimization is over a class $\calQ$ of priors.
-The finite-order approximation of a family of distributions naturally yields upper bounds of the metric entropy of that family, which further determines the convergence rate of the NPMLE \cite{WS95,Vaart1996WeakCA,GV01,JZ09}.
-Following the analysis in \cite{Zhang08}, the Hellinger distance $H(f_{\hat P}, f_{P^\star})$ can be upper bounded in terms of $m^\star(\epsilon,\calQ,L_\infty[-M,M])$, where $M$ is a parameter depending on the tail of ${P^\star}$.
-Hence, our analysis can recover the convergence rates derived in \cite{Zhang08}.
+The finite-order approximation of a family of distributions naturally yields upper bounds of the metric entropy of that family, which further determines the convergence rate of the NPMLE \cite{WS95,Vaart1996WeakCA,Genovese00,GV01,JZ09}.
+Particularly, \cite{Zhang08} studies the \textit{unconstrained} NPMLE where $\calQ$ is the class of all distributions on $\reals$.
+Following the analysis in \cite{Zhang08}, the Hellinger distance $H(f_{\hat P}, f_{P^\star})$ can be upper bounded in terms of $m^\star(\epsilon,\calQ,L_\infty[-M,M])$.
+In this regard, our analysis recovers the convergence rates established in \cite{Zhang08} by deriving an upper bound for \( m^\star(\epsilon, \mathcal{Q}, L_\infty[-M, M]) \) as an application of Theorem~\ref{thm:ub-bdd}.
+This result is detailed in Lemma~\ref{lem:npmle_uc}.

-Moreover, suppose $P^\star$ belongs to a given family of distributions $\calP$, Theorem~\ref{thm:rate-families} below in fact establishes a faster rate for the constrained NPMLE with $\calQ=\calP$, which is characterized by $\comp(H,\calP,n^{-1/2})\frac{\log n}{n}$ with respect to the Hellinger distance.\footnote{ We note that existing minimax lower bounds in \cite[Theorem 20]{PW21} agree with $\comp(H,\calP,n^{-1/2})/n$.
-However, bridging this gap remains an open problem.} The improvement arises from our tight approximation rates.
-In contrast to \cite[Theorem 1]{Zhang08} which yield the same convergence rates for the families $\Pbdd{M}$ and $\calP_\alpha(\beta)$, our result gives a strictly faster rate for the former.
-In addition, another technical contribution is a a simplified proof: Compared with that of \cite[Theorem 1]{Zhang08}, we simplify the argument by first proving a $L_\infty$-entropy estimate then directly bounding the square root of the mixture density.
+Moreover, suppose $P^\star$ belongs to a given family of distributions $\calP$, Theorem~\ref{thm:rate-families} below in fact establishes a faster rate for the \textit{constrained} NPMLE with $\calQ=\calP$, which is characterized by {$\comp(n^{-1/2},\calP, H)\frac{\log n}{n}$} with respect to the Hellinger distance\footnote{ We note that existing minimax lower bounds in \cite[Theorem 20]{PW21} agree with {$\comp(n^{-1/2},\calP, H)/n$}.
+However, bridging this gap remains an open problem.}.
+In contrast to \cite[Theorem 1]{Zhang08} which yield the same convergence rates {of the unconstrained NPMLE} for the families $\Pbdd{M}$ and $\calP_\alpha(\beta)$, our result gives a strictly faster rate for the former. {The improvement stems from the additional structural information \( P^\star \in \mathcal{P} \), which enables the application of our tight approximation rates.} In addition, another technical contribution is a simplified proof: Compared with that of \cite[Theorem 1]{Zhang08}, we simplify the argument by first proving a $L_\infty$-entropy estimate then directly bounding the square root of the mixture density.
 The proofs are deferred to Appendix~\ref{app:proof-mle-rate}.